woneata/my-first-project/readme.md

 # This is a readme file.

-This is a sample project
+This is a sample project.

+I added this file to the main branch.